 Our 9th Annual Showcase will be Friday & Saturday, April 12 & 13, 2019.
 Don’t miss it!

 Students receive instruction in voice, improv, script comprehension, interaction and general theatre skills and knowledge.
 It’s a great way to develop acting skills, but it’s so much more than that!
 It builds confidence, imagination, social skills and self-awareness through fun interaction.
 As a result, students are more confident and poised in situations such as public speaking, debating – and, of course, acting.

-For the past three years we’ve been on field trips to the Northern Alberta Jubilee Auditorium where we get some inspiration from being in a big venue with modern lighting and sound, and see a few tricks of the trade as well as get a backstage tour.
-This year’s tour was on March 4th, to the Citadel Theatre.
+Since 2013 the group has been on field trips to the Northern Alberta Jubilee Auditorium, the Citadel, the Winspear and Festival Place, deriving inspiration from being in a bigger venue with modern lighting and sound, and seeing a few tricks of the trade on a backstage tour.

 Classes run every Monday night during the school year and follow the Battle River School Division calendar.

 The end-of-season Showcase is a two-part night of entertainment.
 The first half is improv games and theatre sports, and after the intermission there’s a play.